 Some of our favorite CC cream formulas include the IT Cosmetics CC+ Nude Glow Lightweight Foundation + Glow Serum With SPF 40 and the Dermablend Continuous Correction CC Cream SPF 50+.
 Both options will even out your skin while providing an added layer of sun protection and skincare benefits.

 Tinted moisturizer, in essence, is exactly what it sounds like — a moisturizing cream that has a a subtle tint to it.
 They’re easy to apply with your fingers, a brush or a sponge and are a reliable go-to for no-makeup makeup days.

 The upside to tinted moisturizers is that they offer barely-there coverage with a lightweight feel and perfect your skin’s tone.
 Due to the lighter coverage, however, tinted moisturizer may not completely hide blemishes and imperfections.

 How to Use Tinted Moisturizer

 You can apply tinted moisturizer on top of a regular moisturizer and sunscreen.
 A traditional moisturizer typically has more hydrating ingredients than a tinted moisturizer, so you won’t want to skip it.

 For a sheer, lightweight veil of coverage, reach for a tinted moisturizer like the L’Oréal Paris Skin Paradise Water-Infused Tinted Moisturizer or the Maybelline New York Fit Me!
 Tinted Moisturizer.
-Just know additional concealer may still be required to cover up dark spots and blemishes.

 Reach for a tinted moisturizer or BB cream if you’re looking to even out the appearance of your skin’s tone while hydrating it at the same time.
-If you’re looking for something a little extra (think: anti-aging, a primer, better coverage of imperfections, SPF, etc.), go for the CC cream instead.
+If you’re looking for something a little extra (think: anti-aging benefits, a primer, better coverage of imperfections, SPF, etc.), go for the CC cream instead.